The Instincts

 3. Using the second instinct – which is, in theory, the most ‘free’ – to create balance.

-4. A specific awareness practice around the subtype pattern – the focus created by the subtype.
+4. A specific awareness practice around the Subtype pattern – the focus created by the Subtype.
 That is a little different from taming the dominant instinct, as it has an emotional element to it.

 It is likely that all of these will be relevant to us at some point.
 The priority will depend on the person and their current experience.